Overdue debts will not send you to jail.

 If you don’t pay

-There are still legal consequences if you don’t pay your debts, but the consequences aren’t criminal.
+There are real legal consequences if you don’t pay your debts, but the consequences aren’t criminal.

 Your creditors can sue you and get a judgment against you.
 To get a judgment, they have to file a lawsuit against you, in the right court, and serve you with notice of the suit.